Dechrissen/hstk/assets/LEGACY_CONVERSION.md

 <p align="center"><img src="./a9t9.png" alt="a9t9 example" style="width: 60%;" /></p>

+Add to the terms define in the `filters` list in `/config.json`, so that terms that might show up in your images get properly filtered out by the script.

+`cd` to the `/scripts` directory.

-Now you can invoke the script `clean-a9t9.py` by running
+Now, invoke the script `clean-a9t9.py` by running:

 ```
 python clean-a9t9.py
 ```

-The cleaned file will be output to `/hstk/scripts/cleaned.txt`.
+The cleaned file will be output to `/data/src/text/a9t9_cleaned.txt`.

-Paste the contents of this file into `/hstk/data/src/text/ocr_output.txt`.

-Then, to add the contents of `/hstk/data/src/text/ocr_output.txt` to the database, run:
+Then, to add the contents of all the `.txt` files in `/data/src/text` to the database, run:

 ```
 python hstk.py -a
 ```